Stable Type 1 Diabetes

 Does not impact ability to carry out regular activities of daily living

-Diabetic complications limited
+Diabetic complications limited or delayed

 Exercise encouraged as part of normal routine to lower BG